OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Installation
 ============

-This module use an extra python library named 'viivakoodi' you should install to make barcode generation works properly. 'viivakoodi' is a more active for of 'pyBarcode'.
+This module use an extra python library named 'python-barcode' you should install to make barcode generation works properly.

-``sudo pip install viivakoodi``
+``sudo pip install python-barcode``

 Configuration
 =============